 Which one should you be more concerned with regarding website traffic?

 This is where many marketers go wrong by looking at irrelevant or vanity metrics in their analytics dashboards.
 They focused on increasing website traffic without SEO while paying little attention to the quality of the traffic coming to the site.

 A high amount of website traffic might be great (especially if you’re selling advertising space on your website), but it won’t do much good for your investment if that traffic isn’t converting to leads and sales.

 But this also depends on your blog business model.

 If you’re running an advertising blog business model, converting visitors into leads and paying customers might not be a priority.

-But it depends on the case, if you only have a blog filled with content and you just want people to read it but not really selling something, it could be fine to focus on numbers.
+But it depends on the case; if you only have a blog filled with content and want people to read it but not sell something, it could be acceptable to focus on numbers.

 If you’re selling something online, focusing on high-quality traffic sources is better than celebrating traffic volume.